 Soundly was careful to record pictures and videos from multiple perspectives, and they all show the same thing: the transmission lines are curving.
-Just as anyone with sensible knowledge of nature and science already expects.
+Just as anyone with a sensible knowledge of nature and science already expects.

 Of course, not everyone was convinced as hilarity ensued in the comment section of Soundly’s videos, who by the way has dozens of videos debunking flat-earth nonsense.

-These are only a few couple of the astonishing comments I’ve read and, believe it or not, the same sentiment is abundant across all social media channels.
+These are only a couple of some of the most astonishing comments I’ve read and, believe it or not, the same sentiment is abundant across all social media channels.
 In a sense, these are textbook examples of entrenched dogmatic thinking: stubborn in the face of any facts or evidence you present.
 Their opinion is not based on science but some elaborate fantasy that borderlines madness.
 Nothing can sway them over.
-And while flat-earthers are, in a sense, harmless, the same can’t be said about another very similar sort of denialist — the climate change denier or the ideologically-brainwashed goof who constructs his life values and goal based on what a party says ought to be ‘true’.
+And while flat-earthers are, in a sense, harmless, the same can’t be said about another very similar sort of denialist — the climate change denier or the ideologically-brainwashed goof who constructs his life values and goals based on what a party says ought to be ‘true’.